San Diego is the oldest town in California, with lots of sunshine and beaches for an ideal vacation.

 SeaWorld San Diego

-SeaWorld San Diego is an aquatic theme park with lots of animal interactions, exciting shows, and some of the world’s most thrilling rides.
+SeaWorld San Diego is an aquatic theme park with many animal interactions, exciting shows, and some of the world’s most thrilling rides.

 This family-friendly attraction gets around five million visitors annually.

-Most visitors check out the animal encounters, attend animal shows, then head out to SeaWorld San Diego’s rides for their adrenalin rush.
+Most visitors check out the animal encounters, attend animal shows, and then head to SeaWorld San Diego’s rides for their adrenalin rush.

-SeaWorld has five high thrill rides, out of which four are roller coasters.
+SeaWorld has five high thrill rides, four of which are roller coasters.

 San Diego Harbor Cruise